 While Houzz is significantly smaller than Wayfair, their marketplace also gives you the ability to sell home improvement services as well if it’s applicable to your business.

-Rakuten is a Japanese ecommerce company (known as the Amazon of Japan) that is rapidly growing its presence across the globe.
-In 2019, Rakuten generated over 12 billion dollars in ecommerce sales and now controls a significant share of the global ecommerce market.
+In 2021, Rakuten generated over 12.6 billion dollars in ecommerce sales and now controls a significant share of the global ecommerce market.

 Rakuten’s numbers are comparable to Ebay but their marketplace is mainly in Japan.
 In fact, they closed their United States marketplace on September 15, 2020.